IvanSmiths/ivansmiths/README.md

 </div>

 ### About:
-- 3 years of working experience (two as a UI/UX designer, one as a frontend developer);
+- 3 years of working experience (2 as a UI/UX designer, 1 as a Frontend developer);
 - Frontend developer, mainly coding with Next.js with an extensive use of Gsap for animations;
 - Born and raised in Italy, currently in Wiesbaden;
 - Check <a href="https://www.ivansmiths.com/">my personal portfolio</a> for more infos about me.